 In Figure 2 you can see the 30 least common languages on the web.
 Yiddish, Pashto, Laothian, Amharic and Punjabi are among the rarest.
-Together these five languages occur on nearly 4,600 websites.
-Despite the low overall share of these 30 languages, it’s nice to see that websites using less common languages and even languages at risk of going extinct still exist.
+Together, these five languages occur on nearly 4,600 websites.
+Despite the low overall share of these 30 languages, it’s nice to see that websites using less common languages and even languages at risk of becoming extinct still exist.

 Yiddish, Pashto, Laothian, Amharic and Punjabi are among the rarest languages on the web occurring on only about 4,600 websites.

 According to the United Nations Education, Scientific and Cultural Organisation (UNESCO), Frisian and Basque are classified as ‘vulnerable’, meaning most children still speak the language, but it may be restricted to certain domains (e.g., at home), and Yiddish has been classified as ‘definitely endangered’ indicating that children no longer learn the language as their mother tongue at home.
 Creating internet pages in these languages may help in the preservation of those languages and make them more accessible to younger generations.
 However, it may not always be easy to find these sites.

 Do geoTLDs provide a home for less common languages?

 In order to carve out a specific space on the web to promote a certain cultural or linguistic community, geoTLDs were introduced in 2012.
 While these primarily focus on geographical regions (other than countries), they more generally aim at providing domains for local digital identities; examples include .cymru or .wales for Wales or .cat for Catalonia.
 In Figure 3, we show the language distribution for a few select geoTLDs that could also be related to a specific language.